-This list of the best-selling health and wellness books in Canada is part of our Shop The Street series.
+This list of the best-selling health and wellness books in Canada for March 2025 is part of our Shop The Street series.
 Our editors curate collections of new and noteworthy products (and let you know why you should add to cart).
 Know, though, when you buy something through our retail links, we may earn an affiliate commission.

 Follow FLEETSTREET on Instagram and TikTok.